vietaapp/amazon-chime-sdk-js/.github/PULL_REQUEST_TEMPLATE.md

 **Testing**

 1. Have you successfully run `npm run build:release` locally?
+2. Can these changes be tested using the demo application?
+If yes, which demo application can be used to test it?
-2. How did you test these changes?
+3. How did you test these changes?
-3. Do you add, modify, or delete public API definitions?
+4. Do you add, modify, or delete public API definitions?
 If yes, has that been reviewed and approved?
-4. Do you change the wire protocol, e.g. the request method?
+5. Do you change the wire protocol, e.g. the request method?
 If yes, has that been reviewed and approved?

 By submitting this pull request, I confirm that you can use, modify, copy, and redistribute this contribution, under the terms of your choice.